Swapnil-ingle/react-projects/basic-projects/tutorial-course/README.md

 2. **VIMP** The component in which you use a hook MUST be uppercase.
 3. Must be in a function/component body (and not defined globally)
 4. We cannot call a Hook conditionally.
 (For ex; in the above useState hook, it'll always get called when we change the value using 'setText()' method.

+### useEffect Hook

+This hook is used to change any state that is outside of the component.

+For example, a button that changes the document title, signing up for subscription, adding an event listener, fetching data, etc.

+useEffect = Work outside of the component

+#### When does it run?

+useEffect runs after every re-render